Monkey Quest

-Monkey Quest was a massively multiplayer online game published by Nickelodeon in 2011.
-Nickelodeon described the game as having an "online experience that has the look and feel of a console game mixed with cooperative play."
+Monkey Quest was a massively multiplayer online game developed by Behavior Interactive and published by Nickelodeon.
+Preceded by a closed beta on December 14, 2010, it was officially released worldwide on March 17, 2011.

+Nickelodeon described the game as having an "online experience that has the look and feel of a console game mixed with cooperative play".
 It was first revealed at the 2011 Game Developers Conference before its release later that year at the 2011 Kids' Choice Awards.
-Monkey Quest closed on September 26, 2014, due to a "shifting focus towards other digital and mobile experiences."
-The app Monkey Quest: Thunderbow was removed from the App Store on July 31, 2014.
+Followed by subsequent updates throughout its 4 year life span, Monkey Quest ultimately closed on September 26, 2014, due to a "shifting focus towards other digital and mobile experiences".
+The app Monkey Quest: Thunderbow was also removed from the App Store on July 31, 2014.

-After the game's discontinuation, numerous attempts at resurrecting the game have been made.
-One of the more notable projects was named "Monkey Quest Reborn", a community-driven recreation of the original game.
-It was ultimately shut down by Paramount Global, Nickelodeon's parent company, for Digital Millennium Copyright Act complaints against them.
-As of January 2023 the series remains dormant in all official capacities.
+As of October 2025, the game remains dormant in all official capacities.

 Story

 The game took place in the land of Ook.
 The Monkey King was dying, and players needed to explore the world and find a way to cure him.
-Throughout the world, players would meet many inhabitants and complete many quests.
-They could meet friends, buy new objects, visit the Mayor Bumbee, battle monsters and much more.
+Throughout the world, players would encounter many inhabitants and complete many quests.
+They could meet friends, buy or unlock new objects, and battle monsters.
 As the user played, their monkey unlocked more lands, discovered more about the legendary Monkey King, and could even become the leader of a tribe.

 Tribes

-There were five monkey tribes available:
+Players could choose to join one of four monkey tribes: